akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 .. warning::

-   Please note that :class:`FlowGraph` is not able to provide compile time type-safety about whether or not all elements have been properly connected—this validation is performed as a runtime check during the graph's instantiation.
+   Please note that :class:`GraphDSL` is not able to provide compile time type-safety about whether or not all elements have been properly connected—this validation is performed as a runtime check during the graph's instantiation.

-   A partial flow graph also verifies that all ports are either connected or part of the returned :class:`Shape`.
+   A partial graph also verifies that all ports are either connected or part of the returned :class:`Shape`.

 .. _constructing-sources-sinks-flows-from-partial-graphs-scala: